Marie de Rohan

-Marie Aimée de Rohan (/fr/; December 1600 - 12 August 1679) was a French courtier and political activist, famed for being the center of many of the intrigues of the first half of the 17th century in France.
+Marie Aimée de Rohan (/fr/; December 1600 - 12 August 1679) was a French courtier and political activist, famed for being the centre of many of the intrigues of the first half of the 17th century in France.
 In various sources, she is often known simply as Madame de Chevreuse.

 Early life

 Marie de Rohan, styled Mademoiselle de Montbazon, was the daughter of Hercule, Duke of Montbazon, who was governor of Paris and Île-de-France, pair de France, Grand Huntsman, and of princely rank at the French court of Henry IV.
 As head of the House of Rohan, he owned great estates in Brittany and Anjou.
 Her mother was Madeleine de Lenoncourt, who died two years after her daughter was born.

-Her youngest half brother was François, Prince of Soubise, founder of the Soubise line of the House of Rohan.
-His wife was Anne de Rohan-Chabot, Madame de Soubise, who was one time mistress of Louis XIV.
+Her youngest half-brother was François, Prince of Soubise, founder of the Soubise line of the House of Rohan.
+His wife was Anne de Rohan-Chabot, Madame de Soubise, who was, for a period, a mistress of Louis XIV.